What are Red Flag Rules?

 Red Flag Rule

 The four elements of the Red Flags Rule are the key elements of an identity theft prevention program.
-The identity theft prevention program’s development, implementation, and administration are stated under the Red Flags Rule.
-The Red Flag Rule’s four basic elements for an identity theft framework are:
+The identity theft prevention program's development, implementation, and continued administration are stated under the Red Flags Rule.
+The Red Flag Rule's four basic elements for an identity theft framework are:

-• To confirm that the consumer reports from the consumer reporting agencies are related to the consumer whom the financial institution or creditor is doing business with.
+To confirm that the consumer reports from the consumer reporting agencies are related to the consumer whom the financial institution or creditor is doing business with, including verifying address discrepancies and reviewing credit information.To review address discrepancies, including situations where a mail drop or mail sent to an address does not match the address on file.

 View Pricing

-The history of the Red Flags Rule started when it was created as a response to the increasing threats to the integrity and privacy of personal information.
-The increasing threats to the integrity and privacy of personal information are results of the growth and development of information technology and electronic communication.
-The growth and development of information technology and electronic communication allow the collection, maintenance, and transfer of personal data with ease.
-These technological advancements and the threats attributed to them are the building blocks of the Red Flags Rule.
+Red Flags Rule were created as a response to the increasing threats to the integrity and privacy of personal information.
+The increasing threats are results of the growth and development of information technology and electronic communication, which allow the collection, maintenance, and transfer of personal data with ease.
+Identity thieves and scam artists have taken advantage of these developments to commit and attempt fraud, often draining accounts and damaging credit at a staggering cost to victims.
+These technological advancements and the threats attributed to them are the building blocks of the Red Flags Rule.The Red Flags Rule was formed under the Fair Credit Reporting Act of 1970 (FCRA).
+The FCRA was amended in 2003 and required an issue of joint rules and guidelines for the detection, prevention, and mitigation of identity theft coming from federal agencies.
+These federal agencies include:

 • Office of the Comptroller of the Currency (OCC)